ewpd4lhc/ewpd4lhc/README.md

 For alphaS the value is taken from lattic calculation [^5], according to recommendation in Ref. [^6]

-The full list of observables currently implemented can be understood from the `data` files.
+The full list of observables currently implemented can be understood from the `data` files, which contain further references.

 ### SM prediction